iPadOS 14 has added more features to Apple Notes. Can this app ever replace third-party note-taking apps?

 Lasso Tool

-The Lasso tool in both apps only selects your handwritten notes only.
+The lasso tool in both apps only picks up your handwritten notes only.
 Your notes in Apple Notes are already disjoined anyway, so this is not surprising at all.
 For Notability, however, this is a bit unpleasant.
-Sometimes you want to select everything on the page to move it all at once.
-It is not too much to ask for considering how the app allows you to mix your handwritten notes, photos and text.
+The app mixes handwriting, photos and text; we should be able to pick all of them together.

-Apple Notes allows you to create space between sections of your notes.
-This is an awesome feature to have in a digital note-taking app.
+Apple Notes can create space between sections of your notes, it is one of the app’s trump cards.
+For digital note-taking, it is an excellent feature to have.
 Notability should consider adding it to their app.
+If any app can add this, it will be Notability.

 Lasso Tool | Notability | Apple Notes |